skip to main content

 Because TV providers vary by location, you’ll want to enter your zip code below to see the best options in your area.
 You may even want to bundle up this winter with one of our recommended cable TV and internet deals.

-How to watch the NHL Winter Classic for free
+How can I watch the NHL Winter Classic for free?

 Unfortunately, you’ll need a TV plan to watch the NHL Winter Classic on TNT.
 But you can still catch the game without spending a penny by signing up for a free streaming trial.

-YouTube TV is the only live TV streaming service that carries TNT and regularly offers a free trial.
-Though, sometimes Hulu + Live TV and Sling TV have free trials available—just be sure to cancel before the trial ends.
+DIRECTV and YouTube TV are the only live TV streaming services that carry TNT and regularly offer free trials.
+Though sometimes Hulu + Live TV and Sling TV have sign-up deals—just be sure to cancel before the trial ends.

 What time is the Winter Classic?